Egg yolk for cats: healthy or dangerous?

 - Vitamin D – Promotes strong bones and the immune system

-- Omega-3 fatty acids – have anti-inflammatory effects and support joints
+- Omega-3 fatty acids – have an anti-inflammatory effect and support joints

 - Biotin (Vitamin B7) – Important for healthy skin and claws

-Egg white contains avidin , an enzyme that breaks down biotin.
+Egg whites contain avidin , an enzyme that breaks down biotin.
 Too much egg white can lead to a biotin deficiency in the long term.
-Therefore, only the egg yolk should be fed.
+Therefore, only the yolk should be fed.

 2. Raw or cooked egg yolk – which is better?